BenjaminMullerGit/Latent-Dirichlet-Allocation-Description-Implementation-Test/README.md

 - comments on possible improvement of the model to other tasks.

 About the scripts :
-The Variational Inference that we used is a two step optimisation.  \n 1-Given initial alpha and Beta we compute the best variational parameters phi and gamma.
+The Variational Inference that we used is a two steps optimisation :
+- Given initial alpha and Beta we compute the best variational parameters phi and gamma.
-2-We optimise alpha and beta in order to maximise a specific log-likeyhood and so on.
+- We optimise alpha and beta in order to maximise a specific log-likeyhood and so on.
 Fonction_LDA.R is the main script that includes the all optimisation algorithm It recquires the script Fonction_Intermédiaire.R and LDA_loglikelyhood.R